 We investigated the ability to control the sidewall-angle for the etching of SiO2 by tuning process parameters.
 We found a strong correlation between sidewall-angle and temperature, enabling control of the sidewall-angle from 60˚-90˚, and found a curved etch profile which was named quasi-isotropic.

-Manufacturing of nanostructures in silicon carbide using UV-nanoimprint lithography in combination with fluorine-based plasma etching. - In: IEEE Xplore digital library, ISSN 2473-2001, (2022), insges.
+Manufacturing of nanostructures in silicon carbide using UV-nanoimprint lithography in combination with fluorine-based plasma etching. - In: 2022 IEEE Photonics Conference (IPC), (2022), insges.
 2 S.

 The combination of a multi-layer resist system for soft UV-NIL with a fluorine-based plasma etching is investigated to elaborate homogeneously distributed nanosized features in silicon carbide.
 Initial studies substantiate that this approach can be a timesaving and cost-effective alternative to generate nanostructures in SiC.